stijn-dejongh/lovecraft_public_domain/raw_converts/sh.md

 the thought of those vital processes, worn as they were by eighty-one years of continuous functioning, in conflict with unknown forces of which the youngest and strongest system might well be afraid;
-but in another moment reflected that dreams are only dreams, and that these uncomfortable visions could be, at most, no more than my uncle&rsquo;s reaction to the investigations and expectations which had lately filled our minds to the exclusion of all else.
+but in another moment reflected that dreams are only dreams, and that these uncomfortable visions could be, at most, no more than my uncle's reaction to the investigations and expectations which had lately filled our minds to the exclusion of all else.

   Conversation, also, soon tended to dispel my sense of strangeness; and in time